-Cora Louise Peony features bold lightly-scented shell pink flowers with gold eyes and a purple flare at the ends of the stems from late spring to early summer.
+Dinner Plate Peony features bold lightly-scented double shell pink flowers with pink centers at the ends of the stems from late spring to early summer.
 The flowers are excellent for cutting.
-Its compound leaves emerge burgundy in spring, turning green in color throughout the season.
+Its compound leaves remain green in color throughout the season.